15 March 2026

 So what are the next steps?

-I will be testing and sharing, but nothing will be forced.
+I’ll be testing and sharing, but nothing will be forced.

 My goal?